awsdocs/amazon-s3-userguide/doc_source/using-folders.md

-# Organizing objects in the Amazon S3 console using folders<a name="using-folders"></a>
+# Organizing objects in the Amazon S3 console by using folders<a name="using-folders"></a>

 In Amazon S3, buckets and objects are the primary resources, and objects are stored in buckets\.
 Amazon S3 has a flat structure instead of a hierarchy like you would see in a file system\.
 However, for the sake of organizational simplicity, the Amazon S3 console supports the *folder* concept as a means of grouping objects\.
-It does this by using a shared name prefix for objects \(that is, objects have names that begin with a common string\)\.
+The console does this by using a shared name *prefix* for the grouped objects\.
+In other words, the grouped objects have names that begin with a common string\.
+This common string, or shared prefix, is the folder name\.
 Object names are also referred to as *key names*\.

-For example, you can create a folder on the console named `photos` and store an object named `myphoto.jpg` in it\.
+For example, you can create a folder in the console named `photos` and store an object named `myphoto.jpg` in it\.
 The object is then stored with the key name `photos/myphoto.jpg`, where `photos/` is the prefix\.

 Here are two more examples:
 + If you have three objects in your bucket—`logs/date1.txt`, `logs/date2.txt`, and `logs/date3.txt`—the console will show a folder named `logs`\.
 If you open the folder in the console, you will see three objects: `date1.txt`, `date2.txt`, and `date3.txt`\.